Michaelgwei86/kubernetes/Kubernetes/README.md

 + Delete

  # SECURITY:
+Security in Kubernetes is mainly in the area of
+* Securing the configurable cluster components
+* Securing the applications that run in the cluster

 ![4c](https://github.com/CHAFAH/DevOps_Setup/assets/125821852/eee2926b-6e4a-4e4a-ba70-36b6c2cc4fff)

+ * Authentication
+ * Authorization
 # NAMESPACES:

   A namespace is simply a distinct working area in k8s where a defined set of resources rules and users can